ManueleBazzichetto/github.io/PicsFromField.md

 - [**Once upon a time in the south: Influence of local drivers and functional traits on plant invasion in the harsh sub-Antarctic islands**](https://doi.org/10.1111/jvs.13057)

 __Spoiler__: We found out that short, perennial plants with a longer residence time were better able to colonise Possession Island (Crozet Archipelago) than tall, annual plants with a shorter residence time.
+Jonas Lembrechts, who co-authored the paper, wrote down a very cool piece to summarise our findings.
+Have a look at it: [https://the3dlab.org/2021/07/12/non-natives-at-the-end-of-the-world/](https://the3dlab.org/2021/07/12/non-natives-at-the-end-of-the-world/)